tilde-nlp/multilingual-nmt-data-prep/Readme.md

 If you use this tool, please cite the following paper:

-Matīss Rikters, Mārcis Pinnis, Rihards Krišlauks (2018).
-"Training and Adapting Multilingual NMT for Less-resourced and Morphologically Rich Languages" In LREC 2018.
+Matīss Rikters, Mārcis Pinnis, Rihards Krišlauks (2018). "[Training and Adapting Multilingual NMT for Less-resourced and Morphologically Rich Languages](http://www.lrec-conf.org/proceedings/lrec2018/summaries/75.html)" In LREC 2018.

 ```
-@inproceedings{Rikters-EtAl2018LREC,
+@InProceedings{RIKTERS18.75,
-	author = {Rikters, Mat\={i}ss and Pinnis, M\={a}rcis and Kri\v{s}lauks, Rihards},
+	author = {Matīss Rikters ,Mārcis Pinnis and Rihards Krišlauks},
 	title = {Training and Adapting Multilingual NMT for Less-resourced and Morphologically Rich Languages},
 	booktitle = {Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018)},
 	year = {2018},
 	month = {may},
 	date = {7-12},
 	location = {Miyazaki, Japan},
-	editor = {Nicoletta Calzolari (Conference Chair) and Khalid Choukri and Thierry Declerck and Sara Goggi and Marko Grobelnik and Bente Maegaard and Joseph Mariani and Helene Mazo and Asuncion Moreno and Jan Odijk and Stelios Piperidis},
+	editor = {Nicoletta Calzolari (Conference chair) and Khalid Choukri and Christopher Cieri and Thierry Declerck and Sara Goggi and Koiti Hasida and Hitoshi Isahara and Bente Maegaard and Joseph Mariani and Hélène Mazo and Asuncion Moreno and Jan Odijk and Stelios Piperidis and Takenobu Tokunaga},
 	publisher = {European Language Resources Association (ELRA)},
 	address = {Paris, France},
-	isbn = {978-2-9517408-9-1},
+	isbn = {979-10-95546-00-9},
 	language = {english}
 }
 ```